pluralsight/guides/in-review/sql/introduction-to-mongodb/article.md

 });
 ```

 > **Note 1:** You need to give the full object in case of update function, because it makes a replacement of the whole record with the second parameter.
-If we didn't set the other values, it will just have one record with just two of the items, the email and the degree.
+If we didn't set the other values, it will just have one record with just two of the items: the email and the degree.

-> **Note 2:** Do not use find by name, like how I just did.
-There many be many records, matching the same parameter.
-Always use something unique like `_id`.
+> **Note 2:** Do not find by name, AS I just did.
+There may be many records, matching the same parameter so use something unique, like `_id`.

-Trying the above thing, we get:
+Trying the above, we get:

 ```language-javascript
 > db.students.update({"name": "Praveen Kumar"}, {